kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

     return log(x, base)
 ```

-I do not know why the BlockPy creators were choosing to change `def` into `define`.
-In any case, I find the following clj-tiles graphics much more suitable for this Python code:
+The BlockPy creators were choosing to change `def` into `define` and I do not know the exact reason for this.
+But in general, the original idea of Blockly is that graphics is primary.
+Blockly is originally meant for beginners to start coding with graphical elements and then, as a secondary feature, generate text, be it JS or Python or Lua code.
+Thus, in standard Blockly, the Blocks represent a language (or kind of meta-language) on its own.
+This might explain this `def` vs `define` discrepancy.

+My approach turns this "graphics first - text second" idea on its head: textual code comes first.
+The graphics is only secondary, it is used for demonstrating code snippets to experienced coders.
+The clj-tiles idea is to use graphics for explaining new and difficult logical concepts.
+A consequence of this upside-down view is that I find the following clj-tiles graphics much more suitable for the above textual Python code:

 ![Clojure-fun-1](/blog/images/clojure_fun_block_2.png)